Intisar34/Last-Man-Standing/README.md

 ### 3. Play the Game

+- Power on the Arduino Wio Terminal and wait for it to establish a connection with the MQTT broker.

+- Once the connection is established, a success message will appear on the Serial Monitor.

-- On the web app, click the Start button to initiate the game.
+- On the web app, click the Register button and fill in your credentials to create an account and access the game.

+- Click the Start button to start the game.
+This will start the countdown timer on the lcd screen.

-- The RGB LED on the Wio Terminal will switch to green → players can move.
+- The RGB LED on the Wio Terminal will turn green → this means players are allowed to move forward.

-- At random intervals, it will switch to red → players must stop moving.
+- When the RGB LED switches to red → players must stop moving immediately.

-- If a player moves during a red light, the ultrasonic sensor detects the motion:
+- If a player moves during a red light, the ultrasonic sensor will detect the motion:

-- A game over message appears on the Wio Terminal screen.
+  - A "Game Over" message will be displayed on the Wio Terminal screen.

-- The game ends until restarted from the web interface.
+  - The game will be over until it is restarted from the web interface.

+- The goal is to reach the finish line by moving only during green lights.

+- After crossing the finish line, click the Finish button on the web app to complete the game.

+- The player can view their finishing time on the LCD screen of the Wio Terminal.

+- The player’s score will be displayed on the leaderboard within the web app.

-- Use the Stop button on the web app to reset and restart the game logic.
+- To play again, click the Restart button on the web app to reset and restart the game logic.

-- Optionally, restart the broker or web server if any connection issues arise.
+- If you encounter any connection issues, - Restart the broker or - [Reset the Arduino Wio Terminal](https://forum.seeedstudio.com/t/wio-terminal-reset-reboot-from-code/257625).

 ## Contribution: